An Introduction to Double/Debiased Machine Learning: Two Simulation Illustrations

+This section uses a calibrated simulation to illustrate the importance of Neyman orthogonality for valid inference.
+We focus on estimation of the average treatment effect (ATE) under unconfoundedness---that is, assuming treatment is as good as randomly assigned after conditioning on covariates.
+This setting is instructive as it allows comparison of DML to the IPW estimator, which is commonly used despite not being based on a Neyman orthogonal score.

+The simulation is based on \citet{poterba1995}, who study the effect of 401(k) eligibility ($D$) on household net financial assets ($Y$), treating eligibility as random given observed covariates.
+The observed covariates ($X$), include age, income, education, family size, and indicators for two-earner households, home ownership, and alternative pension coverage.
+We use this application because it is a standard example in work on treatment effect estimation with machine learning; see, for instance, \citet{belloni2017program, chernozhukov2018, wuthrich2021, Ahrens2024_applied}.

+We base the simulation on the same 9915 observations used in the studies cited above.
+We calibrate the data-generating process for the simulation by flexibly estimating the propensity score and the conditional outcome model.
+We then use the covariate values for each individual in the original data to simulate new treatment assignments and outcomes.
+Under this design, the true value of the ATE is approximately 6,889.\footnote{Specifically, we estimate the probability of 401(k) eligibility given covariates, $r_0(X)=\Pr(D=1\mid X)$, and the conditional mean of financial assets given treatment and covariates, $\ell_0(D,X)=\Ep[Y\mid D,X]$, using random forests trained on the full sample (1,000 trees and minimum node size 10).
+We estimate treatment-specific residual variances, $\sigma_d^2$, as the sample variance of $y_i-\hat\ell(d_i,x_i)$ within treatment groups.
+In each simulation replication, we draw $d_{i,s}\sim\text{Bernoulli}(\hat r(x_i))$ and generate outcomes as $y_{i,s}=\hat\ell(d_{i,s},x_i)+\varepsilon_{i,s}$, where $\varepsilon_{i,s}\sim N(0,\hat\sigma^2_{d_{i,s}})$.}

+We compare three scores for estimating the ATE: the IPW score, the Neyman orthogonal AIPW score, and the regression adjustment (RA) score.
+The IPW and AIPW scores are defined in Example~4.
+The RA score is given by

-The DML estimator is computed following the DML algorithm of Example \ref{example:401k_algo} with the same choice of $K=10$ cross-fitting folds and random forest nuisance estimators.
-For all approaches, we specifically use random forests with 1000 trees and a maximum depth of 8 and 4 for the outcome and treatment propensity functions, respectively.
+where the nuisance parameter is $\eta(D,X) = \ell(D,X)$ with true value $\ell_0(D,X) = \Ep[Y\vert D, X].$ Like the IPW score, the RA score is not Neyman orthogonal.
+For each score, we report estimates both with and without cross-fitting.
+The DML estimator of the ATE corresponds to using the AIPW score with cross-fitting.
+All estimators use the same tuning parameter choices for nuisance function estimation, so differences in performance reflect only the choice of score and use of cross-fitting.
+We use random forests with 1000 trees and a maximum depth of 8 and 4 for the outcome and treatment propensity functions, respectively.
+We set the number of folds to $K=10$.

-Regardless of the ATE estimator considered, the results suggest a substantial positive effect of 401(k) eligibility on financial assets.
-However, we see stark numerical differences in the point estimates and standard errors for the six different estimators.
-The IPW estimators without and with cross-fitting result in the highest and lowest point estimates, respectively, while also exhibiting the largest standard errors.
-The standard errors of the RA estimators, in contrast, are an order of magnitude smaller than the IPW standard error estimates.
-Due to the high-dimensional nuisance parameter estimation, researchers should not place confidence in any of these estimates.
-The estimator based on the Neyman orthogonal score without cross-fitting has standard error between those of the IPW and RA approaches.
-Finally, the DML estimator, which is the only estimator considered with theoretical guarantees, has standard error roughly 40\% lower than the IPW estimators and 5~times larger than the RA estimators.